emtee40/SurvivalManual-wiki/Kits.md

 ## Signal

-* signaling mirror
+* Signaling mirror
-* strobe
+* Strobe
-* pen flares
+* Pen flares
-* whistle
+* Whistle
-* white flag
+* White flag
-* pilot scarf or other bright orange silk scarf
+* Pilot scarf or other bright orange silk scarf
-* glint tape, flashlight, laser pointer, solar blanket
+* Glint tape, flashlight, laser pointer, solar blanket

 ## Miscellaneous

-* duct-tape
+* Duct-tape
-* wrist compass
+* Wrist compass
-* needle and thread
+* Needle and thread
-* money
+* Money
-* extra eyeglasses
+* Extra eyeglasses
-* knife sharpener
+* Knife sharpener
-* cork
+* Cork

 Read and practice the survival techniques in this manual and apply these basic concepts to those you read about in other publications.
 Then prepare your survival kit with items that are durable, multipurpose, and lightweight. **Imagination may be the largest part of your kit.
 It can replace many of the items in a kit.
 Combined with the will to live, it can mean the difference between life and death.**